mgard/epater/README.md

 ### An ARM emulator in Python for educational purposes

-**epater** (*Environnement de Programmation ARM Téléopéré pour l'Éducation et la Recherche*) is an ARM emulator targeted for academic and learning purposes.
-It is a three parts project, consisting of:
+**epater** (*Environnement de Programmation ARM Téléopéré pour l'Éducation et la Recherche*) is an ARM assembler and emulator targeted for academic and learning purposes.
+It is composed of three independant parts:

-1. An assembler program able to translate ARM assembly to ARMv4 bytecode
+1. An assembler translating ARM assembly to ARMv4 bytecode
 2. An emulator running ARMv4 bytecode
-3. A web interface to display the emulator state and various debug information
+3. A web interface to display the emulator state along with various debug information and allow the user to easily interact with the emulator

 Unlike many other ARM emulators which *interpret* ARM assembly, **epater** is actually emulating an ARM CPU.
-This means that one can see (and change) the bytecode in memory and let the emulator run with the modified bytecode.
+This means that one can observe the bytecode in memory, change it on the fly and let the emulator run with the modified bytecode.

+## Usage

+First ensure that you have installed all the required dependencies (see below) and clone the repository.
+Then, generate the i18n resource files:

+    python utils/po2mo.py

+Thereafter, launch a local version of the system using this command:

+    python mainweb.py DEBUG

+The system will then be available at http://127.0.0.1:8000/.

 ## Dependencies

 ### Simulator

-**epater** may run in CLI mode, in which case it does not need web server components.
+**epater** may run in CLI mode (use main.py instead of mainweb.py), in which case it does not need web server components.

 * Python >= 3.4
 * PLY (Python Lex-Yacc), BSD-licensed.
 Might be included at some point in this project.